Our impact

 Healthcare

-In FY23 BWA increased and focused our healthcare program support in Africa.
-BWA provided cash grants and in-kind including medicines, medical supplies and equipment, wheelchairs, prenatal vitamins and, personal protection equipment (PPE) and uniforms for healthcare workers, to healthcare-focused program support in Africa.
+In FY24, BWA increased and focused on our healthcare program support in Africa.
+BWA provided cash grants and in-kind support, including medicines, medical supplies and equipment, prenatal vitamins, personal protection equipment (PPE), and uniforms for healthcare workers, to healthcare-focused program support in Africa.

-In 2023, 45 clean water projects were completed, benefited more than 26, 000 individuals.
-The projects included 24 wells repaired in Ethiopia, 12 springs protected in Uganda, ten water wells in Malawi, four water wells in Zambia, three water wells in the Democratic Republic of the Congo, and one well in Tanzania, combined benefiting thousands in rural villages.
+In 2024, 56 clean water projects were successfully completed, benefiting over 48,500 individuals.
+These projects included the repair of 17 wells in Ethiopia, the protection of 12 springs, and the installation of a solar-powered water well in Uganda.
+Additionally, there were ten water wells and two school latrine projects in Malawi, five water wells in Zambia, eight water wells in the Democratic Republic of Congo, and one well for a farm irrigation system in Tanzania.
+Collectively, these initiatives have positively impacted thousands of people in rural villages.